Contents

-You’re trying to hire people who understand financial services, compliance, payments infrastructure, and all the quirks that come with building regulated products.
-That pool isn’t huge to begin with.
+Fintech has always been a niche space, where you're trying to hire people who understand financial services, compliance, payments infrastructure, and all the quirks that come with building regulated products.

-Fintech companies are also competing with banks, crypto platforms, wealth tech firms, and growing insurtech or regtech players.
+That pool isn't huge to begin with, but then you also need to consider that fintech companies are also competing with banks, crypto platforms, wealth tech firms, and growing insurtech or regtech players.

 Recruitment agencies can be helpful, especially when you're looking for executive search support or building out entire teams.
 But they carry tradeoffs.